Golpe Avisa

-Golpe Avisa is the sixth studio album from Cartel de Santa.
-It was released on August 5, 2014 by Sony Music and Babilonia Music.
-The album has featured guests such as Campa, Millonario, Draw and Big Man.
+Golpe Avisa is the sixth studio album by Mexican hip hop group Cartel de Santa.
+It was released on 5 August 2014, through Sony Music and Babilonia Music.
+The album contains guests appearances by Campa, Draw and Big Man.
+It debuted at number four on the US Top Latin Albums chart, with 2,000 units sold within its first week of release, making it their second entry on the chart after Sincopa peaked at number 67.